Train travel to:

 How to buy tickets...

-There is no need to reserve in advance.
-In fact, it's not even possible to buy tickets in advance, as tickets are only sold on the day of travel an hour before departure at the station.
+There was no need to reserve in advance.
+In fact, it was not even possible to buy tickets in advance, as tickets were only sold on the day of travel an hour before departure at the station.
 They may not bother selling you a ticket even then, but tell you to board the train and pay later.
-So just turn up half an hour before departure with $4 in Syrian pounds, ask about tickets and see what they say.
+So you just turned up half an hour before departure with $4 in Syrian pounds, asked about tickets and saw what they said.

 Damascus-Amman by Hedjaz train: The 1905-built passenger carriage on the Syrian train.
 Damascus-Amman by train: Inside the Syrian 1905-built passenger coach.